dracula/novel-writer/INSTALL.md

 5. For a new **Example** project, same as in step 4 but using the codeblock below:

-	**Important!** The `key` vales may change between versions and not updating them will break the Example project's existing Label assignments.
+	**Important!** The `key` values may change between versions and not updating them will break the Example project's existing Label assignments.
 Check before pasting!
 ```
     <status>
       <entry key="sf4fb66" count="5" red="68" green="71" blue="90">New</entry>